 8. Botanical Garden

-Despite the Great Depression, local elections, and World War II, a visionary managed to achieve his dream of creating a botanical garden in central Montreal, a city that appreciates nature and fun in the sun.
+Despite the Great Depression, local elections, and World War II, a visionary managed to achieve his dream of creating a botanical garden in central Montreal.
 During the 1960s and 1970s, research, the growing economy, and a partnership with the University of Montreal set the Garden on the right path, including continuing expansion of the greenhouses.
-The Garden houses a collection of 22,000 species of plants and flowers, ten greenhouses of exhibits, and more than twenty themed gardens scattered around the garden’s 185.3 acres.
+The Garden houses a collection of 22,000 species of plants and flowers, ten greenhouses of exhibits, and more than twenty themed gardens scattered around the Garden’s 185.3 acres.

 10. Place des Arts

-Known also as the Quartier des Spectacles (entertainment district), Place des Arts is home to the Montreal Symphonic Orchestra, the Metropolitan Orchestra, Les Grands Ballets Canadiens, and the Opera of Montreal.
-Place des Arts started as an initiative of Mayor Jean Drapeau, a noted opera lover, as part of a project to expand the city center eastward.
+Known also as the Quartier des Spectacles (Entertainment District), Place des Arts is home to the Montreal Symphonic Orchestra, the Metropolitan Orchestra, Les Grands Ballets Canadiens, and the Opera of Montreal.
 The district hosts major festivals, cultural events, and popular activities all year round, including the Montreal International Jazz Festival, Les Francofolies, Just for Laughs, Montréal en Lumière, and the Grand Marché at Christmas.